mgoldenisc/iknow/modules/iknowpy/iknowpy/synonymdetection/README.md

     0.0015065705

 This shows us that 'cowabunga' has been added to the vocabulary thanks to the retraining!

-<sup>2</sup> *The retraining functionality is currently giving me problems with fastText due to problems loading a model (vs. just vectors) from the current stored format.
-I'm looking into it now (9/2), but those of you that get curious and play around more should beware.*

 There may be some updates to come while I fix/change some things in the module.
 Comments, advice, criticism, errors etc are all welcome, and you can feel free to message me on Teams about anything.